Language

 • You have at least one risk factor for ectopic pregnancy.

-If you have not yet had an ultrasound, consider having an one to confirm pregnancy location before taking mifepristone and misoprostol.
+If you have not yet had an ultrasound, consider having one to confirm that your pregnancy is in your uterus before taking mifepristone and misoprostol.

 If you prefer to continue without an ultrasound, please read the information below and confirm that you understand: